By Lawrence “Buddy” Martin

 The Beginning of the Turn

 Troubled in spirit, Betty and I and our two sons left the mission work and evangelized for a short time.
-Our last revival saw twenty-five people baptized.
+Our last revival saw twenty-five or more people baptized.

 As the altars filled, my heart was breaking.
 I knew this was all wrong.
 Seekers were begging God to save them.
 It wasn’t as though you could kneel by a seeker and explain how true salvation works.
 The seekers had largely been brought up under the influence of Pentecostal teachings.